MoonPoet/xaprb-src/content/blog/2015/great-mac-tips.md

 ### Conclusion

 I hope you've enjoyed this collection of nine (plus or minus) power tips to make you more productive with a Mac.
-Post your own to the comments, I'm eager to learn more!

 Photo credits: